lucasmodrich/lucasmodrich.github.io/_posts/2008-07-27-napoli-sorrento-and-beyond.md

 From Sorrento we made a day trip to Positano, which was an interestingly windy 20km, 1 hour bus ride.

-The following day we ventured out to Capri, with the intention of seeing the blue grotto&nbsp; - however on arriving we quickly discovered that the tides had been wrong, and there was no way to get into the grotto.
+The following day we ventured out to Capri, with the intention of seeing the blue grotto  - however on arriving we quickly discovered that the tides had been wrong, and there was no way to get into the grotto.
 This put a bit of a hole in our plans for Capri.
 We eventually decided to do a boat tour around the island anyway, which turned out to be quite nice.

 The remainder of the time in Sorrento was spent lazily by the pool, at the (rock) beach (with its amazing blue water) or around the cabins at night with a few drinks and a chat with the others staying there.